 Considerations for grant recipients will include:

-- Identified benefit that attending the educational conference will bring to career.
+- Explain what benefits the educational event(s) will bring to your career

 - Financial need.

 Grant Application Review

 Incomplete applications will be rejected.
 All required grant documentation must be submitted by September 30, 2020.
 Applications will not be reviewed until the application period has closed.
 Selection will be completed by CCI Board members in the fall of 2020.
 Grant recipients will be determined and announced in December 2020.

 For more information, visit www.cci-online.org/grant.
 Questions should be directed to CCI headquarters by phone at 919-861-4539 or via email at firstname.lastname@example.org.